Biden blames Trump for unrest and violence

 Many of Biden’s supporters argue that since he is not president, his options are limited in any case.

 Clyburn said that Biden as president would demonstrate greater empathy.
-He cited the swiftness with which came to Charleston, S.C., after the fatal shooting of nine people at Emanuel AME Church in 2015.
+He cited the swiftness with which Biden visited Charleston, S.C., after the fatal shooting of nine people by a white supremacist at Emanuel AME Church in 2015.

 “People forget, Joe Biden was in Charleston before Barack Obama was,” Clyburn said.